Volg mij op:

 2. host-pathogen interaction and vaccine development

 In chicken, we study anti-viral immunity against infectious bronchitis virus (IBV) infection, a major burden in the poultry industry.
 In particular, we focus on the chicken type-I IFN response and immune evasion strategies by IBV.
+More recently, incollaboration with the Shanghai Veterinary Institute, we started a collaboration to understand the innate immune mechanisms triggered by ASFV in pigs with a focus on the triggers which lead to apoptosis of immune cells.

 In cyprinid fish, we mainly focus on immune responses to viral and parasitic infections.
 In particular, we study the immune response of carp and/or zebrafish to spring viraemia of carp virus (SVCV), koi herpes virus (KHV) and trypanosome infections.